Interaction energies in paranematic colloids: Introduction and main results

 where we assume that $u\in H^1(\Omega)$ satisfies Dirichlet boundary data on $\partial\Omega$.
-We will be focused on domains $\Omega$ that are exterior to a collection of colloidal particles, and seek to understand their inter-particle interactions as mediated by the background ordered state.
-As a first step in this program, we are interested in a so-called \emph{paranematic} regime when $k(T)>\frac{4}{3}.$ In this regime, the potential $W$ is convex and has a single minimum at the isotropic state $u=0.$ Nonetheless, whilst the ground state is isotropic in the bulk, some residual nematic ordering may be induced by the boundary conditions.
+We will be focused on domains $\Omega$ that are exterior to a collection of colloidal particles, and seek to understand the inter-particle interactions as mediated by the background ordered state.
+As a first step in this program, we are interested in a so-called \emph{paranematic} regime when $k(T)>\frac{4}{3}.$ In this regime, the potential $W$ is convex and has a single minimum at the isotropic state $u=0.$ Nonetheless, whilst the ground state is isotropic in the bulk, some residual nematic ordering may still be induced by the boundary conditions. {In the remainder of this paper we fix $k(T)>\frac{4}{3}$ and refer to \eqref{eq:pot} as the {\it paranematic energy functional.}}

 Note that interactions between spherical particles immersed in an isotropic phase of a nematogenic fluid were investigated in the physical literature in the past by considering formal asymptotics \cite{PhysRevE.60.4210}- \cite{PhysRevE.66.041705} in three dimensions.
 Here we will focus instead on rigorous understanding of the regime of two spherical colloids in $\R^2$ when the domain is the whole space.
-To fix ideas, we suppose thus that there are two identical, spherical colloidal particles~$\hat{B}_1^\e$ and ~$\hat{B}^\e_2,$ each of radius~$1$, that are separated by distance $2b\e^2 > 0.$ We also take $\Omega=\R^2\setminus \overline{\hat{B}_1^\e \cup \hat{B}_2^\e}$.
+To fix ideas, we suppose thus that there are two identical, spherical colloidal particles~$\hat{B}_1^\e$ and ~$\hat{B}^\e_2,$ each of radius~$1$, that are separated by distance $2b\e^2 > 0.$ We also take $\Omega=\R^2\setminus \overline{\hat{B}_1^\e \cup \hat{B}_2^\e}$ { and assume that the admissible competitors satisfy the Dirichlet conditions $u = g_i$ on $\partial \hat{B}_i^\e$ for $i=1,2$.
+Under the paranematic interaction energy between the two particles, we understand the difference where the second and the third minima taken among the competitors satisfying the boundary conditions $u = g_1$ on $\partial \hat{B}_1^\e$ and $u = g_2$ on $\partial \hat{B}_2^\e,$ respectively, represent the {\it self-energies} of the particles.}

 We show in Proposition~\ref{t.nonlinear} that in the paranematic regime, the unique solution to the nonlinear Euler-Lagrange problem

 for \eqref{eq:pot} {\em has the same rate of decay} as that of a solution of the corresponding linearization of \eqref{e.PDE.0} around the state $u\equiv0,$ namely